 enjoyment during your stay!

-Boyd Orchards - apples, blackberries, grapes, pears, pumpkins,
+Eckert's Versailles Orchard (Formerly Boyd Orchards) - apples, blackberries, grapes, pears, pumpkins,

 raspberries (red), raspberries (Autumn, black), U-pick and already picked,

 farm market, gift shop, snacks and refreshment stand, restrooms, face

 painting, pony rides, petting zoo, farm animals, birthday parties, weddings